01 of 16

 Two Pound Coin

 The British £2 coin has a silver colored center and gold colored edge.
 Since it was introduced in 1997, the £2 coin has featured three different portraits of Queen Elizabeth II.
-The current front was designed by Jody Clark in 2015.
+The front was designed by Jody Clark in 2015.

-The reverse side of the £2 coin has also changed in recent years.
+The reverse side of the £2 coin has also changed.
 Bruce Rushin designed the original coin, which was circulated from 1997 to 2015.
 It showed a group of connected gears and the inscription "standing on the shoulders of giants" around its edge to symbolize Britain's technical advancements from the Iron Age and the Industrial Revolution.
 The newest coin, in circulation today, has Antony Dufort's Britannia design with the inscription "quatuor maria vindico," which translates to "I will claim the four seas."Continue to 10 of 16 below.

 10 of 16